AionSystem/SOVEREIGN-TRACE-PROTOCOL/concept/PRIOR-ART.md

 **6 — Issue-template submission layer with upload-native evidence binding.**
 The use of GitHub Issue templates with native file upload fields as the submission interface for a cryptographic ledger — binding uploaded evidence files to a sealed text record — is a novel combination of existing GitHub infrastructure and cryptographic permanence architecture.

+**7. Cryptographic link layer (WEBEATER) — REF_SEAL field binding a new stamp to a previous SHA-256, creating a verifiable chain of significance between two entities without requiring a centralized authority.
+Specified March 7, 2026.

 ---

 ## Date of Introduction